audhalbritter/Three-D/README.md

 }
 </style>

-This is the git repository for the paper: Halbritter et al. (not written yet).
+This is the git repository for the data paper: Halbritter et al. (not written yet).
 THREE-D - Integrated assessment to aid mitigation of negative impacts by THREE global change Drivers on alpine biodiversity and ecosystem function.

 # INTRODUCTION